shop OUr collections

 For our heavyweight shawls, the wool is machine spun for a thicker yarn, and then hand woven on a loom.
 So while they don't meet the traditional definition of a pashmina shawl, they are still made of the same material, and woven in a similar fashion by hand.

-Nestled in the breathtaking Himalayas, and surrounded by India, Pakistan, and China; Kashmir is steeped in tradition, perhaps the most notable being the birthplace of what is widely known as cashmere (another way to spell Kashmir) wool.
-The region has an extremely volatile history, which in our opinion lends the industry to demand even more respect in the fact that it has survived throughout.
-The cooperative of families we purchase directly from are made up of wool spinners, fabric dyers, and loom-weavers that practice centuries old tradition.
+The cooperative of families we purchase directly from are made up of wool spinners, fabric dyers, and loom-weavers that practice this centuries-old trade.
 It makes perfect sense that these beautifully hand-crafted pure pashmina shawls would come from such a stunning region of the world.